jon-wei/druid/docs/content/tutorials/index.md

 All persistent state such as the cluster metadata store and segments for the services will be kept in the `var` directory under the druid-#{DRUIDVERSION} package root.
 Logs for the services are located at `var/sv`.

-Later on, if you'd like to stop the services, CTRL-C to exit the `bin/supervise` script, which will terminate the processes.
+Later on, if you'd like to stop the services, CTRL-C to exit the `bin/supervise` script, which will terminate the Druid processes.

 If you want a clean start after stopping the services, delete the `var` directory and run the `bin/supervise` script again.